 - Tax questions can be directed to firstname.lastname@example.org

 The City of Hood River is now offering a completely electronic and online method to pay and file your Transient Room Tax returns.
 The new system will look very familiar to property owners that already pay their Hood River Utility Bills online because it is the same payment portal.
 The new system replaces the need to print and mail or email PDF documents.

 New users will need to obtain their unique reporting PIN from the Finance Department by calling (541)387-5260.
 Once you have your PIN, download the step-by-step user guide and access the link to the new system pasted below.
-During this transition period, Short-term Rental operators are welcome to continue using the prior filing and payment system.

 HB 4120(2018) Requiring Booking Intermediaries to Remit Takes Effect

 Oregon House Bill 4120 (2018) was enacted in the most recent legislative session and takes effect July 1, 2018.
 The bill makes explicit that all booking intermediaries (including AirBnB & HomeAway.com) must remit local transient lodging tax.

 • Beginning July 1st, 2018, all booking intermediaries are jointly and severally liable for remitting tax on the reservations made through their online platforms.
 HomeAway.com has recently reached out to the City to register, but AirBnB has not (yet).

 • Important: The law does not exempt local property owners from their tax liability if the intermediary does not comply.